 Whether we like it or not we are constantly communicating.
 It’s in the clothes we wear, the shoes we choose, the way we speak, and the way we move.
 It’s in everything but what messages are we sending?
 Can there be a disconnect between our intention and our impact?
-I’ve created this resource and the eight speaking tips over eight weeks to master your influence and persuasion, so you can harness the power of intention and impact.
+I’ve created this resource to help you master your influence and persuasion, so you can harness the power of intention and impact.

 This would be the minimum I would consider for a good speaker to be evaluated by: